Prosciutto di Parma / Parma Ham

 H) Smearing - The hollow surrounding the best end, exposed muscular part and any cracks are covered with a layer of smear i.e. ground pork fat mixed with a bit salt and ground pepper and, if necessary, rice flour

 I) Sampling - Maturation: After smearing and upon reaching the 7th month of age, the hams are moved to the "cellars" for their final curing, which are cooler and less ventilated than pre-maturation rooms.
 It takes a minimum of 12 months from initial salting to final curing.
-Finally, the inspectors of the independent Certification Body Istituto Parma Qualita (IPQ) check that the hams conform to all the processing procedures and carry out quality inspections.
+Finally, the inspectors of the independent agecy CSQA Certificazioni check that products conform to all the processing procedures and carry out quality inspections.

 3.Slicing and packaging operations of Parma Ham

-The de-boning, preparation, slicing and packaging operations of Parma Ham are carried out in the plants within the production area under the supervision of the IPQ.
+The de-boning, preparation, slicing and packaging operations of Parma Ham are carried out in the plants within the production area under the supervision of CSQA Certificazioni.

 【Link with the geographical area】